claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 !!! note "Pro Feature - Tone Shift is only available in Synthesizer V Studio Pro."

+**Vocal Modes** (AI voice databases only)
+: Modifies the [vocal mode](../ai-functions/vocal-modes.md) settings for the voice.
+: Each AI voice database has different vocal modes, and each vocal mode can be selected as a parameter and will have its own associated parameter curve.

+!!! note "Pro Feature - Vocal Modes are only available in Synthesizer V Studio Pro."

 ## Base Values

 The base value of most parameters can be set in the Voice panel.
 The curves in the parameters panel will modify the value from this base setting.